2019 Plan Information

-If your drug is not listed in the formulary, you should call VillageCareMAX Member or check our formulary look up (external link) and confirm that the drug is not covered.
+If your drug is not listed in the Formulary, you should call VillageCareMAX Member Services to confirm that the drug is not covered.
 If it’s not covered, you have two options:

 - Ask Member Services for a list of similar drugs that are covered.
 Show the list to your doctor and ask him/her to prescribe a similar drug that is covered by VillageCareMAX Medicare Health Advantage Plan

 - Ask the Plan to make a coverage determination and cover your drug.

 There are several types of coverage determinations that you can ask us to make, including:

 - Cover your drug even if it’s not on our Formulary.
 This is also called an exception.

 - Waive coverage restrictions or limits on your drug.

 When you are requesting an exception you should submit a statement from your physician supporting your request.
 We must make a decision within 72 hours of getting your physician’s supporting statement.

 You can request an expedited exception if you or your doctor believes your health could be seriously harmed by waiting up to 72 hours.
 If your request to expedite is granted, we must give you a decision no later than 24 hours after we receive your physician’s supporting statement.

 How to request a coverage determination for a prescription drug?